kmdlogic/kmd-logic-email-client/README.md

-# kmd-logic-email-client
+﻿# KMD Logic Email Api Client

-A dotnet client library for KMD Logic Email
+A dotnet client library for using Email module in KMD Logic platform through API.